 5. Just the Facts, Ma’am

 Unfortunately, many companies make critical business decisions based on assumptions, rather than cold hard facts.
 Especially with product videos, data should drive all decision making.
 And while assumptions may be helpful, they don’t provide the proof necessary to make real changes that will impact on user behavior.
-Results that are supported by facts are fundamental to the process of video optimization.
+Results that are supported by facts are fundamental to the process of video communication and optimization.
 Testing and retesting can substantiate all claims and offer real value for the company.

 About the author: Mordecai Holtz is a digital marketing consultant and community manager.
 He helps Toonimo by raising awareness of their custom animation platform and the benefits of empowering web businesses to engage, guide and convert visitors using onsite animation and behavior-based triggers with A/B testing.
 Mordecai can be reached on Twitter @toonimo